rozanovz/PokemonApp/README.md

 Api for pokemons: ``` https://pokeapi.co/api/v2/ ```

-for use, please use nex
+for use, please use next
 - git clone
 - npm init
 - webpack